avasquez9999/Excel-Machine-Learning-Predicting-Lung-Cancer-Life-Expecancy/README.md

 The initial dataset contained 3,047 observations and 29 variables.
 The cleaning process involved:

 Handling Missing Values – No missing values were present, so no imputation was needed.
-Removing Outliers – Instead of using strict statistical definitions, a holisticapproach was applied for certain variables:
+Removing Outliers – Instead of using strict statistical definitions, a holistic approach was applied for certain variables:
 Percentages exceeding a threshold, or removed to values that would skew distribution (e.g., Age can not exceed 110,).
 Scatterplots were used to visually identify and remove unreasonable outliers.
 Checking for Collinearity – A correlation matrix was used to detect multicollinearity: